 One Latino immigrant, Armando Sanchez, has had his green card for over two decades, works and lives in the U.S. and travels back to Mexico twice a year to see his kids.
 For him, becoming a citizen is not a main priority and as long as he won’t be getting deported he is fine with the way his life is now.
 Immigrants like Sanchez feel the same way; that as long as they can live and work legally without fear of deportations then everything is perfectly okay.

 This upcoming year the House of Representative are expected to take up immigration bills including one that may provide the legal right to live and work in the U.S. Not all immigrants want be citizens; many are like Sanchez and see the ability to work here as a huge benefit.
 Some advocacy and union groups claim that failing to get citizenship means immigrants live ‘second-class’ lives.
 Without full citizenship they might be able to live and work in the U.S., but they won’t necessarily have the same rights as actual citizens.
-To learn more about Sanchez and others like him check out the article online.

 By admin, LLC on December 24, 2013